A correction may be in store for Flora Growth Corp. (NASDAQ:FLGC) shares? - The Dwinnex

 Ratios:

-To gain a deeper understanding of FLGC’s stock, we examine its different ratios.
-For the most recent quarter (mrq), Quick Ratio is recorded 1.50 and its Current Ratio is at 2.60.
+For a deeper understanding of Flora Growth Corp.’s stock, let’s take a closer look at its various ratios.
+For the most recent quarter (mrq), Quick Ratio is recorded 1.40 and its Current Ratio is at 2.60.
 In the meantime, Its Debt-to-Equity ratio is 0.06 whereas as Long-Term Debt/Eq ratio is at 0.04.

 Upgrades & Downgrades